mmistakes/minimal-mistakes/_posts/2020-02-14-find-your-asana-to-win-talent.md

 At all times, you need to have at your fingertip a short list of people you can bring onboard quickly and the mechanism to utilize them even if they don’t want a permanent home in your organization.
 Central to availability is the dynamic process required outside of standard HR to flow talent in and out of the organization at a moment's notice.

 Can you assemble a team in a day?
 Can you engage a niche vendor in under a week?
-If you are having trouble attracting or retaining those people, ask them why and fix it.
+If you are having trouble attracting or retaining those people, ask your best designers/engineers why, and fix it.

 ## 2.2 Speed